Is Turbulence Dangerous?

 What is Turbulence?

-Turbulence is a bit like driving down a bumpy road in a car, except in this case it’s the air in the sky that’s a bit bump and rough.
+Turbulence is a bit like driving down a road with lots of pot holes in a car, except in this case, it’s the air in the sky that’s a bit bumpy and rough.
 There are a number of different types of turbulence, some of which can be detected by most commercial aircraft, whilst other types are invisible and very difficult to predict.

 Different Types of Turbulence